 We provide custom interface solutions for navigation, cursor control, and multimedia controls for many of the world's premier PC OEMs.
-In addition to notebooks, other PC applications for our technology include peripherals, such as keyboards, mice, and monitors, as well as desktop and PC remote applications.
+In addition to notebooks, other PC applications for our technology include peripherals, such as keyboards, mice, and monitors, as well as desktop and PC remote control applications.
 Our solutions for the PC market include the TouchPadTM, a touch-sensitive pad that senses the position of a person's finger on its surface; the TouchStykTM, a self contained, easily integrated pointing stick module; and dual pointing solutions, which combine both a TouchPad and a pointing stick into a single notebook computer, enabling users to use the interface of their choice.
-Additional products offered for the PC markets include LuxPadTM, LightTouchTM, QuickStroke®, and FingerPrint TouchPad.
+Additional products offered for the PC markets include LuxPadTM, Dual Mode TouchPad, LightTouchTM, QuickStroke[®], RoundPadTM, and Dual Mode TouchPad.

-The latest industry projections for notebook shipments for the period 2005-2009 show a compound annual growth rate of 16.3% compared with 4.5% for desktop computers, reflecting the continued migration of desktops to notebooks fueled by users' need for mobile computing and remote access.
+The latest industry projections for notebook unit growth for the period 2006-2010 show a compound annual growth rate of 16.1% compared with 5.4% for desktop computers, reflecting the continued migration of desktops to notebooks fueled by users' desire for mobile computing and on-the-go access to applications, information, and digital content, which is expanding on a daily basis.
 Based on the strength of our technology and engineering know-how, we believe we are well positioned to take advantage of the growth opportunity in the notebook market and to provide innovative, value-added interface solutions for each of the key end-user preferences.
-We estimate that in fiscal 2005 approximately 80% of all notebook computers sold used solely a touch pad interface; 4% used solely a pointing stick interface; and 16% used a dual pointing interface, which consists of both a touch pad and a pointing stick.
-Our notebook product lines of touch pads and pointing sticks allow us to address 100% of the total notebook market.
+We estimate that in fiscal 2006 approximately 80% of all notebook computers sold used solely a touch pad interface; 4% used solely a pointing stick interface; and 16% used a dual pointing interface, which consists of both a touch pad and a pointing stick.
+Our notebook product lines of touch pads and pointing sticks allow us to address 100% of the notebook market.